OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Testing for Fragment Injection

 #### Overview

-Android SDK offers a way for developers to present a [`Preferences activity`](https://developer.android.com/reference/android/preference/PreferenceActivity.html). to users, allowing them to extend this abstract class and adapt it to their needs.
+Android SDK offers a way for developers to present a [`Preferences activity`](https://developer.android.com/reference/android/preference/PreferenceActivity.html "Preference Activity") to users, allowing them to extend this abstract class and adapt it to their needs.

 This abstract class will parse the extra data fields received on a Intent, in particular the `PreferenceActivity.EXTRA_SHOW_FRAGMENT(:android:show_fragment)` and `PreferenceActivity.EXTRA_SHOW_FRAGMENT_ARGUMENTS(:android:show_fragment_arguments)`